jace-kline/thesis/thesis.md

 The first option for extracting ground truth information is to parse the source code's abstract syntax tree (AST) and then use this AST to manually extract functions, variables, and data types.
 There are two major issues with this approach.
 First, parsing source code to an AST assumes a particular source programming language which greatly reduces generality.
 Second, obtaining the AST alone does not offer any binary-level information that allows us to link binary-level addresses with the source-level structures.

 The second, more favorable, approach to extracting ground truth program information involves leveraging debugging information optionally included in the binary by the compiler.
 The primary purpose of debugging information is to link binary-level instructions and addresses with source-level structures.
 This binary-level to source-level association is precisely what is needed to translate program information into our DSL.
-Since our framework is developed and targeted at Linux, we chose the DWARF debugging standard as the assumed debugging format for our framework.
+Since our framework is developed and targeted at Linux, we choose the DWARF debugging standard as the assumed debugging format for our framework.
 However, defining a translation module from another debugging format into our DSL is certainly possible and is an idea for future work.
-The DWARF debugging standard is supported by nearly all popular compilers and supports any source programming language (with possible extensions).
+The DWARF debugging standard is supported by nearly all major Linux compilers and supports any source programming language (with possible extensions).
 These properties of the DWARF standard allow it to be used as a "ground truth" source of program information, decoupled from the source language or the compiler.

 #### Translating DWARF to the DSL